• Home

 Stuffed French Toast

 Sunday Brunch wouldn’t be the same without Stuffed French Toast.
 I love that you can make this the night before and just bake it in the morning.
+This is the perfect holiday breakfast item as well!

 Stuffed French Toast has been an all-time favorite item.
 I’ve made this for over twenty years.

-Yes, over 20 years!
+Yes, over 30 years!

-EVERYONE in my family looks forward to it each year when I make it for Christmas Morning, but it’s also so delicious for brunch, and each year without fail I make it!
+EVERYONE in my family looks forward to it each year when I make it for Christmas Morning, but it’s also so del

 I’ve served this for large family gatherings too and it sure makes serving a room full of people easy.